eskechivoi/JKeyStore/README.md

 # JKeyStore
-Java key store, that use a 'something you own' secret to encrypt and decrypt the passwords.
+Java key store, in CLI mode.
+Use a passphrase to protect your passwords!

 ## Installation - CLI Mode